 Does NetApp make commitments to customers regarding the GDPR?

 Can NetApp help me comply with the GDPR?

 Every entity is different in its products, services, operations, risk profile, and preferences.
 Therefore, you need to work with your legal and business advisors to determine the best strategy for your company to comply with the GDPR.

 Once you have determined your strategy, NetApp offers a variety of products and services with tools that can help you implement that strategy and that can be used in your privacy operations and GDPR compliance program.
-These include the Cloud Compliance service to help you identify certain personal information present in your data, NetApp SnapCenter technology to support backup and recovery, and NetApp FPolicy for privacy operations and policy enforcement.
+These include the Cloud Data Sense service to help you identify certain personal information present in your data, NetApp SnapCenter technology to support backup and recovery, and NetApp FPolicy for privacy operations and policy enforcement.